 Content marketing and brand storytelling—buzzy terms for the online journalism companies publish for customers, investors and other external audiences—have earned their fair share of headlines and kudos in recent years.

-Companies who pour the same passion and intentional creativity into their intranets as they do their public-facing sites create a solid foundation for inspired, connected and empowered teams.
+Companies who pour the same passion and intentional creativity into their corporate intranet content strategy as they do their public-facing sites create a solid foundation for inspired, connected and empowered teams.
 This is now more important than ever, as organizations increasingly face challenges of geographically dispersed and matrixed workforces.

-The same best practices that external websites use to embrace brand storytelling should apply to intranets.
+The same best practices that external websites use to embrace brand storytelling should apply to the intranet development strategy.
 In fact, truly effective intranets are extensions of their public-facing peers—not siloed domains.
-Therefore, employers should communicate with their employees using tools such as personalization, syndication and distribution that they already know work well on non-intranet sites.
+Therefore, corporate intranet best practices encourage employers to communicate with their employees using tools such as personalization, syndication and distribution that they already know work well on non-intranet sites.

-At Perfect Sense, we’ve worked with digital teams at some of the world's leading corporate brands, transferring lessons learned from building storytelling sites to the intranet design and deployment process.
-These learnings have informed the evolution of Brightspot in ways that allow companies to tailor intranets to the needs of employees in harmony with their corporate site counterparts.
+At Brightspot, we’ve worked with digital teams at some of the world's leading corporate brands, transferring lessons learned from building storytelling sites to the intranet design and deployment process.
+These learnings have informed the evolution of Brightspot digital experience platform in ways that allow companies to tailor intranets to the needs of employees in harmony with their corporate site counterparts.

-Here are few steps to consider when building your next-generation intranet:
+The following are a few intranet content strategy best practices to consider when building your next-generation digital workplace:

 Start With—and Stay Focused on—the Big Picture

-The most effective intranets are grounded in thoughtful, deliberate strategy.
+The most effective digital workplaces are grounded in thoughtful, deliberate intranet content strategy.
 A company or organization’s mission and values should collectively serve as a guiding north star during the planning and execution phase.
-The “what” (content and messaging) and “how” (formatting, design, tone and presentation) should always ladder up to your company’s overarching vision and serve as a true reflection of your principles and priorities.
+Both the “what” (content and messaging) and the “how” (formatting, design, tone and presentation) should always ladder up to your company’s overarching vision and serve as a true reflection of your principles and priorities.
 This cultivates a shared sense of purpose and connection among employees, and it keeps everyone focused on the work that matters most.

 Write Like a Human, About Humans